alexvoss/mkdocs-material-fork/docs/insiders/our-sponsors.md

 # Our sponsors

-Over the last couple of years, we have managed to build a large community of sponsors, for which we are immensely grateful.
-Without their financial support, Material for MkDocs wouldn't be where it is today.
+Starting in 2020, we have managed to build a community of a few hundred sponsors that support us every month, for which we are immensely grateful.
+Without their financial support, Material for MkDocs wouldn't be anywhere near where it is today.

 <div class="mdx-premium" markdown>